-Graduation requires 98 units of academic credit in grades 9-12.
-Here is a list of graduation fulfillment requirements by course.
+Graduation requires 94 units of academic credit in grades 9-12.
+Here is a list of graduation requirements by course.
 High school students have the option of pursuing the general college preparatory graduation path, or one of four Intensive Paths:

 All graduation paths exceed the University of California “a-g” admissions requirements.
 Refer to the unit requirements for graduation paths for more information.

 The Humanities Intensive Path (HIP) enables students who are passionate about history, writing, and literature to explore those areas in more depth.
 With the guidance of a humanities mentor, HIP students plan an interdisciplinary course of study and identify a focus that leads to a senior project.
 Requirements of HIP include four years of history (16 units); four years of English (16 units); 6 elective units in either English or history; and a Senior Project (2 units).